fcurtis/Jupyter-Notebooks/README.md

-# Different IPython scripts used for plotting data produced by the
+# IPython Notebooks
-# GAtor Genetic Algorithm For Molecular Crystal Structure Prediction
+Different IPython scripts used for plotting data produced by the GAtor Genetic Algorithm For Molecular Crystal Structure Prediction